obertm/OneADayLocal/docs/Euler001_explained.md

 - If N = 10, the numbers are 3, 5, 6, 9 → sum = 23.
 - If N = 1000, the answer is 233168.

+## Approach

+Start with a direct O(N) scan adding numbers divisible by 3 or 5 (clear and verifiable).
+Then derive an O(1) inclusion–exclusion formula summing arithmetic progressions of multiples of 3, 5, and subtracting 15 to eliminate double counts.
+Keep both: loop for pedagogy, formula for scalability.

 We want a program that:
 - Accepts N (optionally from command‑line),
 - Computes the sum,